 1. Pause Before You Eat

-Give yourself a few minutes before reaching for food.
-This helps you decide whether you’re truly hungry or just reacting emotionally.
+Pause for a few minutes before reaching for food.
+This gives you time to decide whether you are genuinely hungry or simply responding emotionally.

 2. Find Healthy Distractions